Skip to main content

 Install Dependencies

-Take the installation of the CloudBase Node.js SDK as an example:
+Taking the CloudBase Node.js SDK as an example:

 npm add @cloudbase/node-sdk

-Install other common dependency packages:
+Install other commonly used dependency packages:

-# Timezone Handling Library
+# Timezone handling library

 npm add moment-timezone

-# HTTP Request Library
+# HTTP request library

 npm add axios